msmmalikgh/Superstore-Sales-EDA/README.md

 data/Sample - Superstore

 ## 🔍 Key Insights
-- Standard Class dominates both sales and profit
-- Office Supplies is the top-performing category
-- High discounts (>30%) often lead to losses
-- West region is the most profitable
+-Home Office is the most profitable customer segment, leading in both sales and profit -Standard Class shipping shows the lowest profitability compared to other ship modes -West region consistently generates the highest profit -High discounts (>30%) are strongly associated with negative profit margins

 ## 📸 EDA Visualizations
-(EDA Screenshots)
+EDA Screenshots
 ## ▶️ How to Run
 ```bash
 pip install -r requirements.txt